SDkie/alien-invasion/README.md

 ---
 ## Intro:
 * first parameter is cities file similar to `sample_cities.txt` in the repo
-* second paramter is number of aliens
+* second parameter is number of aliens
 * `<no-of-aliens>` should not be greater than cities count
 * Alien Max Steps is 10000 by default, but it can be changed using `--alien-max-steps` flag
 * Program execution stops if all the aliens are either dead/trapped or reach `alien-max-steps` count